-A sunroom, also known as a patio enclosure, porch enclosure or lanai, is an inviting addition to any home.
+A sunroom, also known as a patio enclosure, porch enclosure or lanai, is an inviting living space addition to any home.
 But like many other home fixtures, you must periodically clean and maintain your sunroom if you want it to look its best.
 Check out our handy guide full of useful tips on how to maintain a sunroom.

 Here are some other useful sunroom cleaning tips: